katarina-vc/xv6-lazy-page-allocation/README.md

 ![ls - Lazy Allocation](/Project%203%20Screenshots/ls%20-%20Lazy%20Allocation.PNG)

-Screenshots for the other commands can be found in the [Project 3 Screenshots](/Project%203%20Screenshots) folder.
+Screenshots for the other commands can be found in the [Screenshots](/Project%203%20Screenshots) folder.